elibroftw/blog.elijahlopez.ca/content/posts/ethics-and-morality-is-hard.md

 renters should not only be paying cost + a small profit margin, they should also be entitled to % ownership of the home for each month of mortgage paid.
 Only when rent = cost free of mortgage payment, does it make sense for renters to not be entitled to ownership!
 This is most definitely not only a controversial opinion, but one that no one else has come up with.
 In fact, I haven't even told my parents of this idea.
-It's so beyond the scope of our society that if I was the majority elected prime minister of Canada, I still wouldn't bother implimenting it!
+It's so beyond the scope of our society that if I was the majority elected prime minister of Canada, I still wouldn't bother implementing it!

 ### Murder